 The task of anthropology is to account for how worlds are composed. – Philippe Descola

 From time to time over the past few years I have chipped away at a goal of understanding Philippe Descola’s version of ontology.
 His work initially attracted my attention because of my interest in all things Iroquoian, but that is another post.

 Yesterday Johannes Neurath shared a link to a 2012 lecture by Descola (see below).
-That has inspired me to tap out this short blog post about one of the foundations of Descola’s work, namely his four part ontological grid.
+That has inspired me to tap out this short blog post about one of the foundations of Descola’s work, namely the grid his four ontological modes of identification.

 In analogism, the world is made up of differentiated but interrelated entities.
 Astrology (the relation of the movement to the entities in the heavens to individual humans’ fortunes) is an ontology of analogy.